-Lacks an adequate number of qualified workers – The fact that talent pool is small and making it difficult to find the right individual.
+- Lacks an adequate number of qualified workers – The fact that the talent pool is small and it is difficult to find the right individual.

-Language barriers and time zone differences – This might cause to inability to communicate effectively.
-It is essential to remember that when you are working with a team in another country.
+- Language barriers and time zone differences – This might cause an inability to communicate effectively.
+Furthermore, keep in mind that when collaborating with a team in a different country, certain factors must be considered.
 Making it challenging to communicate effectively.
 This can cause delays in project completion and a poor working relationship between your company and the outsourced team.

 Qualities of offshore, onshore, and nearshore

-The fact is: that it depends on your needs.
-Choosing what you want from an outsourcing company will help you decide which provider is right for your business.
-Growing your business can be challenging if you’re a new business owner.
-But it’s not impossible—with the right tools and strategies, you can set yourself up for success.
+Deciding what you want from an outsourcing company will help you choose the right workers for your business.
+Growing your business can pose a challenge if you’re a new business owner.
+You can also utilize the right tools and strategies to succeed.
 Check out our blogs for business owners to learn more about setting your goals for your business and achieving them, what traits successful entrepreneurs possess, and how to increase productivity for busy small business owners.